ScriptRaccoon/portfolio-website/src/data/posts/darkmode-toggle-sveltekit.md

 In `Nav.svelte`, we need to calculate the current theme.
 We will do this in the `onMount` lifecycle function.

-Either there is already a theme set on the `html` element (this is `document.documentElement.getAttribute`), or we retrieve it from a media query, as follows.
+Either there is already a theme set on the `html` element, or we retrieve it from a media query, as follows.

 ```typescript
 let current_theme: string;